pydemull/website-quarto/README.md

 # About

-A personal website dealing with movement, wearables, and programming languages.
+A personal website dealing with movement, wearables, and programming languages: <https://pydemull.github.io/website-quarto/>.